AdobeDocs/marketo.en/help/marketo/product-docs/additional-apps/seo/keywords/seo-add-keywords.md

    >[!NOTE]
    >
-   >Data is only shown for keywords that rank 1-100.
+   >Data is only shown for keywords ranked 1-100.

    >[!MORELIKETHIS]
    >